The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Introduction

-In particular, the spectral gap of the normal generalized exclusion process does not depend on the number of particles $l$. \end{theorem}
+In particular, the spectral gap of the normal generalized exclusion process is independent of the number of particles $l$. \end{theorem}

-\begin{remark} Jara and Salvador study the $\mathrm{SEP}(k)$ independently prove Theorem \ref{theorem-spectral-gap-gep-in-introduction} for $\mathrm{SEP}(k)$ with reservoirs.
-We think that their proof is very different from ours, and the purpose of this paper is to introduce a new framework for studying spectral gaps. \end{remark}
+\begin{remark} Jara and Salvador study the generalized exclusion process with``reservoirs" and independently prove \Cref{theorem-spectral-gap-gep-in-introduction} for these processes.
+However, our proof is different from theirs, and the purpose of this paper is to introduce a new strategy for studying the spectral gap. \end{remark}

-To prove this theorem we apply Aldous' spectral gap conjecture.
-Aldous' spectral gap conjecture is a theorem which implies that the spectral gap of interchange process is equal to that of the corresponding random walk.
+To prove this theorem, we apply Aldous' spectral gap conjecture.
+Aldous' spectral gap conjecture is a theorem that asserts that the spectral gap of an interchange process is equal to that of the corresponding random walk, as follows: